marklogic/java-client-api/src/main/resources/Readme.txt

 		http://community.marklogic.com/discuss/

+Known Issues for the Early Access release:

+*  Transform Extensions that do no follow the required conventions or have syntax errors cannot be updated deleted.
+To remove the transform, clear the Extensions database and restart the server.

-Note:  In this Early Access release, Resource Extensions are read-only and do not support updates.
+*  Resource Extensions do not support updates.
+You can create extensions only to read database resources.

 ===================================================================
 MarkLogic Corp, http://marklogic.com